 - Because insect populations are sensitive to both average and extreme temperatures, they are important indicators of climate change in forest ecosystems.

 What is the outlook?

 - National Forestry Database.
-Forest insects – National tables, Table 4.1, Area within which moderate to severe defoliation occurs including area of beetle-killed trees by insects and province/territory, 1975–2015.
-(April 13, 2016)
+Forest insects – National tables, Table 4.1, Area within which moderate to severe defoliation occurs, including area of beetle-killed trees by insects and province/territory, 1975–2015. (accessed June 30, 2017).

 - Forest area disturbed by defoliators includes only areas with tree mortality and moderate to severe defoliation.
 Defoliation does not always imply mortality.
 For example, stands with moderate defoliation often recover and may not lose much growth.